-Gallstones blocking the drainage of the pancreas (i.e. the pancreatic duct) results in pancreatitis.
+Gallstones blocking the drainage of the pancreas (i.e. the pancreatic duct) result in pancreatitis.

 The right hepatic duct and left hepatic duct leave the liver and join together to become the common hepatic duct.
 The cystic duct from the gallbladder joins the common hepatic duct halfway along.
 The pancreatic duct from the pancreas joins with the common hepatic duct further along.
 When the common bile duct and the pancreatic duct join they become the ampulla of Vater, which then opens into the duodenum.
 The sphincter of Oddi is a ring of muscle surrounding the ampulla of Vater that controls the flow of bile and pancreatic secretions into the duodenum.

 There are some key definitions that are helpful to be familiar with relating to the gallbladder and gallstones:

 - Cholestasis: blockage to the flow of bile

 - Biliary colic: intermittent right upper quadrant pain caused by gallstones irritating bile ducts

 - Cholecystitis: inflammation of the gallbladder